rudranaidu/ML_MathematicalFoundations/10_ELBO_Optimization_and_Expectation_Maximization.md

 Because:

-- It is a probability distribution.
+* It is a probability distribution.
-- It approximates the true posterior.
+* It approximates the true posterior.
-- It is optimized during learning.
+* It is optimized during learning.
-- Optimization over distributions belongs to variational calculus.
+* Optimization over distributions belongs to variational calculus.

 The goal is:

-`Q(z|x) \approx P_\theta(z|x)`
+Q(z|x) ≈ Pθ(z|x)

 The variational distribution acts as our approximation to the true posterior.